Special Educational Needs

 - SEN Support: These students typically meet at least two of the qualifying criteria (Appendix 1) within the four broad areas of need.

-- Statements / Education, Health and Care Plans (EHCPs): A minority of students will have a statement of special educational need, or an Education Health and Care Plan which sets out the need and the arrangements needed to support that student in school.
+- Education, Health and Care Plans (EHCPs): A minority of students will have an Education Health and Care Plan which sets out the need and the arrangements needed to support that student in school.

 Quality First Teaching (QFT) is the expectation that most issues can be resolved by the subject teacher applying an appropriate support strategy within the classroom setting.

 If the problem remains unresolved after a range of appropriate support strategies have been tried, then the subject teacher will seek the advice of the SENCo who will work collaboratively with the teacher to explore alternative forms of support.

 - All main site buildings to have the capacity for ramped or lift access to downstairs rooms and a disabled toilet